The Data Protection Act 2018 has data protection principles to ensure that your personal data is being dealt with correctly. These are:

 - observe fully conditions regarding the collection and use of information;

-- meet the Council's legal obligations under the GDPR and Data Protection Act 2018 to specify the purpose for which information is used;
+- meet the Council's legal obligations under the Data Protection Act 2018 to specify the purpose for which information is used;

 - collect and process appropriate information only to the extent that it is needed to fulfil operational needs or to comply with any legal requirement;